 SPTM 200 Sport Management Internship I 3 cr.
-This course will introduce students to hands on practical experience in the field of sport management practical experience in the field of sport management Students will be placed at an on-site location to develop skills learned in the classroom and developed within the professional work setting.
+This course will introduce students to hands on practical experience in the field of sport management Students will be placed at an on-site location to develop skills learned in the classroom and developed within the professional work setting.
 All students will have a direct on-site supervisor to assist in the development of the professional experience.